 - Whether the assets are short-term or long-term before spending on them

-- Mode of fund raising
+- Mode of fundraising

 Unless it is a social organization, earning more profits would be among any business’s primary goals.
-The profits a company makes, determines its financial health and future growth.
+The profits a company makes determine its financial health and future growth.
 Therefore, adequate usage of the money generated as profit is needed.
 Whether they have to be ploughed back to acquire assets and expand coverage, or to be spent on marketing, acquiring other businesses or invested to act as a buffer resource, all these considerations are made by financial leaders.

 Understanding Capital Markets